 In order to select the Laplacian (or any other than the default Nearest Neighbor method) check the 'Activate Image Processing Routines' check box on the main window.
 When the image processing data input box becomes available, select the 'Laplacian' radio button in the 'Interpolation Method' data group.
 Once this is selected, two 'Laplacian' combo boxes and a 'Thin Plate' combo box will become visible.
 Select either standard Laplacian or modified Laplacian (Laplacian2).
 The Laplacian2 interpolation is a modified Laplacian algorithm that reaches out further beyond the target pixel in performing its interpolation.
 It improves pan sharpening results for difficult 4X and 6X interpolations.
-You can add the desired number of Laplacian iterations for the drop-down menu.
-To add Thin Plate iterations, check the 'Thin Plate Check Box' and select your desired iterations from its drop-down combo box.
-These will be added to the Laplacian iterations that you specified in the pan sharpening data input box.
+You can add the desired number of Laplacian iterations fro the drop down menu.
+To add Thin Plate iterations, check the 'Thin Plate Check Box' and select your desired iterations that you specified in the pan sharpening data input box.
 The location of the Interpolation Method data group is shown in the figure below.